 Without Title is a direct translation of Jedenje Bogova (trans.
 Theophagia), a diary of a chief officer at the Jasenovac concentration camp, that describes various experiments aimed at cracking Croatian anti-fascists and communist collaborators.
 The diary was published independently by Goran Cuckovic in 1982, re-igniting the tensions between Serbian and Croatian populations in Yugoslavia.
 It was one of the most sought after books in the late 1980s, and it was reprinted five times.
 After looking for the book for almost ten years, I finally acquired it online, from a Croatian collector.
 I am not interested in the authenticity of the book’s content.
 The power that it exerted upon the Serbian public imagination was so immense it begat equally gruesome acts, auto-propagating, writing the next chapter.
 In 1991, the Yugoslav civil war started.
 Quotes from the book were printed on Serbian banners during Srebrenica and Vukovar killings.

-This series tarted in the Belgrade Institute for the Clinically Insane, where I interned to portray non responsive patients whose illness was attributed to the 1990’s wars in the Balkans.
-Not allowed and interested to show their faces realistically, I manipulated the images to create surrealist “floating heads”, or phantasmagoric balls of lightning, citing the portraits of the insane and guillotined heads by Théodore Géricault.
-The portraits are harmnized with instances of architectural exception and imperfection as indexed by Danil Kharms and inforced by instances of insanity lingering in the memory of a landcape (vistas that Hitler saw during his daily walks around Munich).
+Started at the Belgrade Institute for the Clinically Insane, this work portrays non responsive patients whose illness was attributed to the 1990’s wars in the Balkans.
+The images are manipulated to create surrealist “floating heads”, or phantasmagoric balls of lightning, citing the portraits of the insane and guillotined heads by Théodore Géricault.
+The portraits are harmnized with instances of architectural exception and imperfection as indexed by Danil Kharms and inforced by instances of insanity lingering in the memory of lanscapes.

 Sonic affect, absorption, and physical aspects of sound inscription motivate video works like Djinn & Tonic (2011).
 A narrative inspired by Hofstadter’s Little Harmonic Labyrinth, cybernetic black box, and the dizzying atonal structures, was pressed into an 12 inch record, with a labyrinth etched on one side.
 Titled Infinity, the Answer to all Questions, the recording served as a soundtrack for the video, a high definition photographic tableau, made up from all the objects comprising the narrative.
 As the story unfolds, the objects are rearranged slightly, the record needle traverses a labyrinth, making the record skip every time the needle goes over the etched labyrinth wall.